Park Point Community Club

 The Park Point Community Club (PPCC) exists to improve the community and the welfare of its residents.
 Its efforts provide public access to natural and cultural resources, environmental preservation, civic engagement and more—driven through service projects that benefit the wider population of Duluth and its visitors.
 The Park Point Art Fair is it’s signature event and has been for over forty years.
 The last weekend in June brings thousands of visitors to our island community for a celebration of art and place.
 Located just across Duluth’s iconic Ariel Lift Bridge, the 6-mile-long Minnesota Point peninsula (also called Park Point) is one of the jewels of the state.
 Home to a close-knit community—1,282 people in 692 housing units—that resides on the world’s longest freshwater sandbar, it’s a place consistently recognized for pristine beaches, plentiful parkland and natural beauty on the shores of the world’s largest freshwater lake.
 These attributes, along with a close proximity to the Duluth metro area, consistently provide visitors from across the state, Midwest and Canada a truly unique experience as they explore Minnesota’s Arrowhead region.

 The Park Point Art Fair (Art Fair) annually showcases professionally juried artists in a stunning outdoor environment on the shores of Lake Superior.
-For 44 years as PPCC’s signature event and as an original festival of its kind for northeastern Minnesota, the Art Fair has embodied the club’s mission by serving the local and regional community—culturally, economically and socially.
+For over forty years, as PPCC’s signature event and as an original festival of its kind for northeastern Minnesota, the Art Fair has embodied the club’s mission by serving the local and regional community—culturally, economically and socially.

 For 40 years the Park Point Community Club has hosted The Park Point Art Fair at the Park Point Recreation Area on the last weekend in June.
 The Art Fair has grown from a handful of artists offering their work on tables and blankets to 120 artists from across the region and nation who award-winning exhibit work in a premiere setting.